microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 or require that they query the Fluid service to fetch such data.

+During the rebasing of the inverse change, some of the restoration data may stop being relevant.
+Doing the rebasing before we pay the cost of fetching restoration data may be more efficient.

+### Rebasing Over Concurrent Interim Changes

+As stated earlier
+(see complicating factor #2 in [Tip Undo vs. Collaborative Undo](#tip-undo-vs-collaborative-undo)), the issuer of an undo cannot in principle know about all the interim changes that be may be sequenced between the original change and the undo.
+This means that either...
+* Peers must be able to further rebase whatever inverse change is sent over the wire.
+* Peers only accepts inverses with a reference sequence number that matches the tip of the history, thereby forcing the client issuing the undo to re-try.

+### Ideas

 Service-augmented changeset:
 Changesets that refer to content blobs could be sent to service without those blobs,